NitishBangalore/Python-Programs/README.md

 # Python-Programs
-Python Program to read from one file and write in another file.
+Python Program to to check if number is prime.